blik616287/intune_autoinstall/README.md

 ## Ubuntu LUKS Encrypted VM Setup Script

-A bash script for automatically creating and configuring an Ubuntu 24.04 virtual machine with LUKS encryption in VirtualBox.
+A bash script for automatically creating and configuring an Ubuntu 24.04 virtual machine with LUKS encryption, VBoxGuestAdditions, Intune, Edge, and VSCode in VirtualBox.

 ## Workflow Diagram